-During the green season everything around us is green.
-The landscape is verdant, lush and aromatic.
-The proverbial tropical paradise.
+In Costa Rica, during the green season, everything around you will be infused with green.
+The landscape is verdant and aromatic.
+It is the proverbial tropical paradise.

 This opulence comes at a price.
 Most vegetation, or flora, as we retired biologists like to call it, thrives best under wet conditions.
-Our green season is so lush, because ‘green’ is a euphemism for ‘rainy’ – green just sounds so much more pleasant.
-Our rainy season here in Costa Rica is working itself up to it’s October peak performance.
-The weather is practicing, one might say, for it’s imminent torrential white water crescendo.
-Last year, the October rains were mind boggling.
+Our Green Season is so lush because ‘green’ is a euphemism for ‘rain’ – green just sounds so much more pleasant.
+Presently, our rainy season here in Costa Rica is working itself up to its October peak performance.
+The weather is practicing, one might say, for its imminent torrential whitewater crescendo.
+Last year, the October rains were mind-boggling.
 Sometimes they would manifest only as a gentle mist, a drizzle, then switching to unrelenting downpours.
 All in all, it did not cease to rain for a full ten days.
 Our house has a metal roof, which, during a hard deluge, becomes a gigantic steel drum, played by a demented minstrel from hell.
 Let’s hope, this will be a softer year in regard to torrents of hammering rain!

 Daylight comes early.
-Between 5:30 and 06:00 hours, we begin to make out the soft undulations of layered mountain ridges across the Central Valley.
+Around 05hrs30, we begin to make out the soft undulations of layered mountain ridges across the Central Valley.

 Looking over to our nearest neighbors toward the Southwest, we can almost smell the Pacific Ocean just beyond the next mountain ridge, or possibly the next one after that.